-The improvement project will transform the Anaheim Canyon Metrolink Station into a multi-modal transit center to accommodate additional capacity for Metrolink commuter rail service along the Inland Empire-Orange County Line, OCTA bus service, and Anaheim Resort Transit buses.
+The improvement project will at the Anaheim Canyon Metrolink Station will add improvements which will allow for future capacity for Metrolink commuter rail service along the Inland Empire-Orange County Line.
 The project will construct approximately 3,400 linear feet of second track, a new 680-foot second platform, extend the existing platform, improve the at-grade crossings, and upgrade the parking lot to comply with federal regulations.